ISIR-SYROCO/XDE-DocExamples/source/examples/00_basic/02_graphic_agent.rst

 The previous method is a little tricky.
 The other way is to use the module :py:mod:`agents.graphic.simple`.
-This creates a graphic agent and a viewer by setting few  parameters.
+This creates a graphical agent and a viewer by setting few parameters.

 Create
 ~~~~~~